HaxeFoundation/HaxeManual/md/manual/dictionary.md

 <a name="define-underlying-type" class="anch"></a>

 ##### Underlying Type
 The underlying type of an abstract is the type which is used to represent said abstract at runtime.
-It is usually a concrete (i.e. non-abstract) type, but could be another abstract type as well.
+It is usually a concrete (i.e. non-abstract) type but could be another abstract type as well.

 <a name="define-unification" class="anch"></a>